What Happens If My Pet Ruptures Their CCL?

 - Pain (reluctance to move, vocalizing, sleeping more often, eating less)

 Ultimately, a ruptured CCL will be diagnosed by your veterinarian, who can check your pet for joint swelling and instability and perform X-rays for a more complete assessment.
-If surgery is recommended for your pet, your veterinarian can refer you to Fetch, and our team will help you schedule the TPLO procedure.
+If surgery is recommended for your pet, your veterinarian can refer you to Fetch, and our team will discuss CCL tears with you and may help you schedule a TPLO procedure if appropriate for your pet.

 How We Perform TPLO Surgery

-With TPLO surgery, the goal is to reduce the angle of the tibial plateau, the top sloping portion of the tibia bone.
-In dogs, this angle is steeper than in humans, ranging from 25 to 30 degrees, which makes them more prone to CCL tears.
+With TPLO surgery, stability of the knee joint is achieved by changing the biomechanics of the knee joint so it does not need to CCL for stability, rather than replacing the ligament itself.
+In dogs, the angle of the tibial plateau, the top sloping portion of the tibia bone, is steeper than in humans, ranging from 25 to 30 degrees, which makes them more prone to CCL tears.
+The goal is to reduce the angle of the tibial plateau, because once the angle is reduced, there is no force pushing the tibia forward and the knee is therefore stable when your pet bears weight on the limb.

 We make a curved cut at the top of the tibia bone and rotate this top cut section (which includes the tibial plateau) to level out the slope.
-Next, to help the bone heal in this new position, we place specially designed plates and locking screws into the tibia.
-With the steep incline of the tibial plateau now reduced, the femur will no longer slide backward when your pet bears weight on the joint.
+Next, we place a specially designed plate and locking screws onto the tibia, to stabilize the tibia while the bone is healing.
+With the steep incline of the tibial plateau now reduced, the tibia will no longer slide forward when your pet bears weight on the limb.

 At Fetch, we use the Arthrex TPLO Locking Plate System, which is the gold standard for TPLO surgery.
 This equipment is designed to ensure optimal plate placement and provide maximum stability to the knee joint.